gkoumasd/Rust_CORDER/README.md

 ## An implementation of CORDER supporting Rust

+Task and current version of CORDER: We want to discriminate safe from unsafe code snippets in Rust.
+For the experiments, we use Cargo-geiger dataset.
+The dataset includes 49,472 and 6,259 code snippets for safe and usafe categories, respectively.
+In contrast to the existing CORDER implementation, the current version uses tree-sitter parser, reading raw code snippets directly, without needing the conversion of them to XML format.
+The framework can support many program languages.

 ## Data Preparation

 1. Download the data from cargo-geiger repo https://github.com/yijunyu/cargo-geiger/raw/datasets/datasets/unique.tar.xz

 2. Run the script split_data to split them in train/val/test. ```python split_data.py```